Transgene: Corn

 Corn sampled in 2000 from the Sierra Juarez, Oaxaca, Mexico contained a transgenic 35S promoter, while a large sample taken by a different method from the same region in 2003 and 2004 did not.
 A sample from another region from 2002 also did not, but directed samples taken in 2004 did, suggesting transgene persistence or re-introduction.
 A 2009 study found recombinant proteins in 3.1% and 1.8% of samples, most commonly in southeast Mexico.
 Seed and grain import from the United States could explain the frequency and distribution of transgenes in west-central Mexico, but not in the southeast.
 Also, 5.0% of corn seed lots in Mexican corn stocks expressed recombinant proteins despite the moratorium on GM crops.

 Cotton

 In 2011, transgenic cotton was found in Mexico among wild cotton, after 15 years of GMO cotton cultivation.

 Rapeseed (canola)

-Transgenic rapeseed Brassicus napus, hybridized with a native Japanese species Brassica rapa, was found in Japan in 2011 after they had been identified 2006 in Québec, Canada.
-They were persistent over a 6-year study period, without herbicide selection pressure and despite hybridization with the wild form.
-This was the first report of the introgression—the stable incorporation of genes from one gene pool into another—of an herbicide resistance transgene from Brassica napus into the wild form gene pool.
+Transgenic rapeseed Brassicus napus – hybridized with a native Japanese species, Brassica rapa – was found in Japan in 2011 after having been identified in 2006 in Québec, Canada.
+They were persistent over a six-year study period, without herbicide selection pressure and despite hybridization with the wild form.
+This was the first report of the introgression—the stable incorporation of genes from one gene pool into another—of an herbicide-resistance transgene from Brassica napus into the wild form gene pool.